Ocean Technology and Engineering

 The NOC has the vision to be one of the world’s top three oceanographic institutions inventing, designing, building, deploying and commercialising sensors and instruments for marine and environmental science with a beneficial societal impact.

 Ocean technology and engineering is a diverse area of oceanographic science and engages staff from a range of disciplines including engineering, chemistry and marine science.
-The NOC is extremely collaborative and is always seeking new partnerships with academia and industry for commercialisation of existing products and for new R&D. Our six areas of technology development focus on differing aspects in the creation of new technologies and tools to aid in oceanographic science.
+The NOC is extremely collaborative and is always seeking new partnerships with academia and industry for commercialisation of existing products and for new R&D. Our four areas of technology development focus on differing aspects in the creation of new technologies and tools to aid in oceanographic science.

 Multidisciplinary projects within ocean technology and engineering research at the NOC focus on engineering of meteorology systems, integrating all the sensor research strands for ocean technology and engineering through the delivery of numerous research projects.
 Activity includes systems design, prototype manufacture, proof of concept systems testing and method optimisation to meet a performance target.
 NOC scientists working on multidisciplinary projects have the expertise to undertake the final integration of early production systems, prior to demonstration deployments.

 Mechanical engineering provides engineering design, small-quantity manufacture, assembly and support for operations to other groups at the NOC and externally.
 Engineers work with scientists to design and develop a wide range of equipment, from sub-assemblies for complex autonomous underwater vehicles (AUVs) to simple clamps for attaching instruments to frames.